ShinySyntax/botdexdamar/README.md

 - Run the bot file, if in windows you can double click or through the terminal
 - Select the start menu
 - Finish

+### 📥 Test bot
+you can get started right away using pretx bot for free

 ### 🌐 Website
 under construction